utPLSQL/utPLSQL/docs/userguide/annotations.md

 | `%disabled` | Package/procedure | Used to disable a suite or a test |

 # Suitepath concept
 It is very likely that the application for which you are going to introduce tests consists of many different packages or procedures/functions.
-Usually procedures can be logically grouped inside a package, there also might be several logical groups of procedure in a single package or even packages themselves might relate to a common mudule.
+Usually procedures can be logically grouped inside a package, there also might be several logical groups of procedure in a single package or even packages themselves might relate to a common module.

 Lets say you have a complex insurance application the operates with policies, claims and payments.
-The payment module contains several packages for payment recognition, charging, planning etc. The payment recognition module among others contains a complex `recognize_payment` procedure that associates recieved money to the policies.
+The payment module contains several packages for payment recognition, charging, planning etc. The payment recognition module among others contains a complex `recognize_payment` procedure that associates received money to the policies.

 If you want to create tests for your application it is recommended to structure your tests similarly to the logical structure of you application.
 So you end up with something like:
 * Integration tests